 - Find a safe spot.
 Pitch your tent in a safe spot away from the campfire.
 When entering and leaving your tent, be sure to close the entrance quickly to keep insects from getting in.

 Building a campfire is a part of the camping experience.
 A campfire provides warmth and light, a place to cook, and of course a place to sing campfire songs.
 When selecting a spot to build a fire, choose an area that is far away from your tent.
 The campfire area should be clear of debris.
 Keep the fire contained by making sure it is in a metal ring or encircled with rocks.
-Once a fire is built, there should always be someone watching over it.
+After a fire is built, there should always be someone watching over it.
 When it is time to put the fire out, pour a lot of water over it to make sure that there are no sticks, embers, or coals left burning.

 To keep uninvited guests, like bears and other animals away, make sure you do not leave things out that would attract them to your campsite.
 This means keeping your campsite tidy.

 - Do not leave food out in the open.
+It is best to store it in the car, if you have one.

 - Dispose of all garbage in sealed trash bags.
 If the campsite has a dumpster, throw all trash bags in it.

-- Keep all coolers closed.
+- Keep all coolers closed and latched.

 - Wash all cooking equipment and store them.